 Creatine is dirt-cheap, and a tub of creatine monohydrate goes well as a facial hair supplement even if you wouldn’t lift weights.

-…These are the exact receptor sites of the body where these powerful beard growing male hormones bind to…
+Androgen receptors are the exact receptor sites of the body where these great beard growing male hormones bind to.

-For similar type of carnitine as used in the studies, get L-Carnitine L-Tartate powder and use 2-4 grams per day.
+For a similar type of carnitine as used in the studies, get L-Carnitine L-Tartrate powder and use 2-4 grams per day.

 Why?
-And in what World would this benefit beard growth?
+In what World would this benefit beard growth?

 It’s an adaptogen, a herb that promotes bodily homeostasis by balancing stress hormones and increasing testosterone production.

-This has been seen in multiple human and animal studies, but the most impressive result comes from a non-sponsored peer-reviewed human study with young men, where ashwagandha supplementation was able to raise the average testosterone levels from 630 ng/dL to 726 ng/dL…
+The most impressive result comes from a non-sponsored peer-reviewed human study with young men, where ashwagandha supplementation was able to raise the average testosterone levels from 630 ng/dL to 726 ng/dL.

-…Which is very impressive from just a single herb.
-And as said many times before in this article, testosterone grows facial hair, therefore ashwagandha can be easily labeled as facial hair stimulant, beard pill, or whatever.
+As said many times before, in this article, testosterone grows facial hair; therefore ashwagandha can be easily labeled as facial hair stimulant, beard pill, or whatever.